 Production Data Challenge.
 In a finance application, some of the defects are encountered by some specific set of users/data, which cannot be created by the QA team in the test environment.

 Mitigation Plan.
 While designing the testing approach, the QA team should cover the scenarios to test the feature with a user having good data history.
 The database team can help deploy the production database dump in the QA environment by first masking or replacing all the personal customer details.

 System Migration.
 Due to rapid growth in the IT industry, now new technologies and frameworks are introduced in the market with high frequency.
 This creates the need to optimize the existing application or create a completely new one.
 The biggest challenge in finance applications, in this case, is to migrate all the existing data in the new system and get it working smoothly.

-Lack of finance domain knowledge.
-While testing finance applications, the QA team can face one of the most common challenges: the team’s lack of familiarity with the financial industry, which may lead to general ignorance of important financial rules, standards, or common issues that a more experienced tester would be aware of.
+Lacking industry knowledge.
+While testing finance applications, the QA team can face one of the most common challenges: the team’s lack of familiarity with the financial industry, which may lead to the general ignorance of important financial rules, standards, or common issues that a more experienced tester would be aware of.

 Test processes should be well planned, defined, and documented for a project.
 To make sure the released applications is safe and functions as expected, learn more at 7 tips to improve software quality through the testing process.

 The financial services industry is constantly changing that is the reason most IT companies incorporate complex design while developing financial applications.
 This is done to ensure that the application is able to perform in a secure manner.
 Key quality assurance focus points for financial apps are very simple extensive, efficient, and effective quality assurance testing.
 QA testing must be one of the top priorities for financial application developers in order to assure consumers that their money is safe and secure.